micahkc/Orangeboard/README.md

 |     t    | time (in ms)  |

-Note the time is relative to when the arduino for that specific scout was turned on.
+Note the time is the clock on the arduino right after the IR values were read.
+This almost solves problem 4, but not quite since it relative to when the arduino for that specific scout was turned on.

 To solve problem 2, the captain sends an IR signal containing an address, so the correct scout will respond.
 The command is to either send all data in the scouts buffer, or to send a specific packet.

 The captain simply rotates through each scout, getting the data from each buffer, then sends it to the Raspberry pi.
-Before it moves on to the next scout, the captain makes sure there are no packets missing, and keeps requesting the missing packet (via the IR emitter) until that packet is received.
+Before it moves on to the next scout, the captain makes sure there are no packets missing, and keeps requesting the missing packet (via the IR emitter) until that packet is received (solving problem 3).

 The scouts collect the IR data in a buffer until they receive a command to transmit everything.
 They then transmit everything (via radio).
 They then only send repeat information when it is requested.